HEFA Feedstock Risk: When Cheap Lipids Disappear

 • Above ~$931/tonne (base jet, modeled credit), parity collapses for the deterministic boundary case.
 At $1200/tonne feedstock, even maximum modeled credit leaves an unrecovered shortfall of ~$0.162/gal.

-Output 4 - Fragility Trigger Threshold
+Figure 4 - Fragility Trigger Threshold

 Critical feedstock thresholds by credit and jet-price scenarios